aws-amplify/amplify-js/docs/media/authentication_guide.md

 ReactDOM.render(<AppWithAuth federated={federated}/>, document.getElementById('root'));
 ```

+ NOTE: Federated Identity is not yet supported on React Native

 #### Sign Out Button

 The default `withAuthenticator` renders just the App component after a user is signed in, preventing interference with your app.
 Then question comes, how does the user sign out?